 - Volunteers will be working in small numbers and rotating the tasks/steps to make the project build proficiency in each of the steps of the project.

-- Those volunteers who have done the modern knitting machine training can make socks, do simple projects, and demonstrate simple kid's bracelets for visitors.
+- Those volunteers who have done the modern knitting machine training can make socks, do simple projects, and demonstrate simple kids' bracelets for visitors.

 - Visitors are welcomed into the textile room and may observe as volunteers are mending, making repairs, creating new clothing items, adding new buttons for historic clothing, and practicing their skills at Carriage Hill.

-- Support new volunteers with gaining skills.
+- Support new volunteers in gaining skills.

 - Youth volunteers ages 14-17 are not required to complete a background check.
 If you are a new youth volunteer contact volunteer.services@metroparks.org to have your background check waived.